LForward/EcoFood/README.md

 > Reduced Infused Oil ingredient from 2 to 1

 Making it live up to his name of being supreme by making it the highest calorie food.
 It was previously one of the worst performing dishes.

+### Bison Chow Fun
+> Increased Bean Sprout ingredient from 2 to 4
+>
+> Increased Oil Ingredient from 2 to 4
+>
+> Reducled Calorie reward from 1450 to 1250

+Adjustments to this unique since it outputs 4 items.

+### Boiled Sausage
+> Reduced fat nutrient from 27 to 25

+> Reduced Protein nutrient from 22 to 20

+Adjusting the subtotal since the recipe itself is made from scrap meats only and made maintaining 50+ subtotal fairly easy.

 ### Corn Fritters
 > Increased Calorie reward from 500 to 750